aaaahn/dialsim/cypress/README-testing.md

 # Dialsim End-to-End Testing with Cypress

 ## Introduction
 Dialsim is an open-source project that aims to provide a robust and reliable solution for broad set of users.
-To ensure the accuracy, reliability, and consistency of the application, we have implemented an end-to-end test suite using [Cypress](https://www.cypress.io/).
+To ensure the accuracy, reliability, and consistency of the application, this project implements an automated end-to-end test suite using [Cypress](https://www.cypress.io/).

 ## Why End-to-End Testing is Crucial for Open Source Projects